Toramana

 The Sanjeli inscription of Toramana speaks of his conquest and control over Malwa and Gujarat.
 His territory also included Uttar Pradesh, Rajasthan and Kashmir.
 He probably went as far as Kausambi, where one of his seals was discovered.

-According to the Rīsthal inscription, discovered in 1983, the Aulikara king Prakashadharma of Malwa defeated him.
+According to the Rīsthal inscription, discovered in 1983, the Aulikara king Prakashdharman of Malwa defeated him.
+Toramana’s inscriptions show his transition from an independent ruler to a vassal after his defeat in 515 CE.
+Initially titled "Mahārājadhirāj," he later served under Prakashdharman and Yasodharman.
+This shift reflects the declining power of the Hunas in early medieval India.

 Overview

 Toramana is known from Rajatarangini, through coins and inscriptions.

 Punjab inscription

-An inscription found at Kura in the Salt Range records the building of a Buddhist monastery by a person named Rotta Siddhavriddhi during the reign of the Huna ruler Toramana.
+An inscription found at Kura in the Salt Range in Pakistan records the building of a Buddhist monastery by a person named Rotta Siddhavriddhi during the reign of the Huna ruler Toramana.
 The donor expresses the wish that the religious merit gained by his gift be shared by him with the king and his family members.
 In the Khurā inscription (495-500, from the Salt Range in Punjab and now in Lahore), Toramana assumes the Indian regnal titles in addition to central Asian ones: Rājādhirāja Mahārāja Toramāṇa Shahi Jauvla.
 Among which Shahi is considered to be his Title and Jauvla being an epithet or Biruda.
 This is a Buddhist record in hybrid Sanskrit, recording the gift of a monastery (vihāra) to members of the Mahīśāsaka school.